Table of Contents

-In addition to flexibility with regard to career and life balance, accounting doctorate graduates have many choices.
+In addition to flexibility with regard to career and life balance, accounting doctoral graduates have many choices.
 In general, by studying accounting one can choose many different career paths.
-Options include tax areas, managerial and corporation accounting, information technology and systems accounting, auditing, and finance.
+Options include tax, managerial and corporation accounting, information technology and systems accounting, auditing, and finance.
 With these concentrations, one can successfully work in any accounting capacity.
 These include, but are not limited to, university professor, tax/audit consultant, researcher, business manager, government sector work.
 According to the Bureau of Labor and Statistics, career opportunities and jobs in this sector a growing faster than average.
-Add this to the shortage of university professors and faculty, especially as many are retiring, and the career outlook is looking great in this field.
+Add this to the shortage of university professors, especially as many are retiring, and the career outlook is looking great in this field.

 Salary Expectations for Accounting Doctorates

-When choosing to go back to school for an accounting doctorate degree, be prepared for more advanced curricula materials, less lecture-style classes and more seminar classes with smaller amounts of students.
-Even though you are contemplating an online program, there will still be participation in class discussions and attendance requirements along with the usual workload and course expectations.
+When choosing to go back to school for a doctorate degree, be prepared for more advanced curricula materials, less lecture-style classes and more seminar classes with smaller amounts of students.
+Even though you are contemplating a distance program, there will still be participation in class discussions and attendance requirements along with the usual workload and course expectations.
 Depending upon the track that a person chooses, the curriculum will vary a bit.
-There are empirical tracks, research tracks in tax or financial accounting, analytical tracks, and teaching tracks to name a few.
+There are empirical tracks, research tracks in tax or financial management, analytical tracks, and teaching tracks to name a few.

-Most schools will offer classes in either this or similar types of organization: Advanced Research, Research Processes and Theory, Finance and Accounting Theory, Econometrics and Quantitative Analysis, Micro and Macroeconomics, Research Papers, and a Dissertation conclusion to the program of study.
-In addition, some research programs will concentrate on more a an archival research component, or one that focuses more on technical analysis, while other research programs focus on a more behavioral and psychological approach to accounting topics.
+Most schools will offer classes in either this or similar types of organization: Advanced Research, Research Processes and Theory, Finance Theory, Econometrics and Quantitative Analysis, Micro and Macroeconomics, Research Papers, and a Dissertation conclusion to the program of study.
+In addition, some research programs will concentrate on more of an archival research component, or one that focuses more on technical analysis, while other research programs focus on a more behavioral and psychological approach to pertinent topics.

 Choosing a doctorate in accounting should not be difficult.
 Armed with your future goals and your current lifestyle, it should be easier to make an informed decision.
 One thing to consider is the type of program you are seeking.
 For example, if you are thinking of pursuing a future in research and working at a university, there is a program called the Accounting Doctoral Scholars Program that may help guide you to reach your goals more effectively.
 Another consideration is whether or not you are able to go part- or full-time.
 There are many different programs that accommodate not only that, but also a hybrid approach where a student can choose online and on-campus classes.
 Financing is also another option.
 For many students who already have an abundance of student loans and other financial responsibilities, it may be helpful to look into programs with fellowships and assistantships and see how these will work with your current lifestyle.